Connecting a printer to the POS terminal

 - Chrome cannot print to the printer IP — check Insecure origins treated as secure and that the value uses

-http://with the correct IP. - Printer not on the network — confirm the cable is in an active router port and the network LED is OK; the IP on a new status slip may change after DHCP renewal.
+- Printer not on the network — confirm the cable is in an active router port and the network LED is OK; the IP on a new status slip may change after DHCP renewal.

 - Missing print target in FireMenu — kitchen names come from venue configuration; if a switch is missing, ask your administrator.